themoritz/vimux-ocaml/README.md

 Now there are two ways to send OCaml code to the ocaml toplevel:

-* Visually select a range of your code (blocks).
+1. Visually select a range of your code (blocks).
 Then hit `C-c`.
 This will send exactly the code in your visual range to the toplevel.

-* Place the cursor inside some statement and hit `C-g`.
-This will send the smallest set of lines to the toplevel, such that
-  1. the cursor is in the set,
-  2. the first line in the set does not start with a blank and
-  3. the last line contains `;;`.
+2. Place the cursor inside some statement and hit `C-g`.
+This will send the smallest set of lines to the toplevel, such that (a) the cursor is in the set, (b) the first line in the set does not start with a blank and (c) the last line contains `;;`.
 So this effectively sends the statement currently under the cursor to ocaml.

 Configuration
 -------------